evkx/evkx.github.io/content/models/cupra/born/BORN_VZ/_index.md

 ### Phone Mirroring

-Furthermore, the CUPRA BORN VZ supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The CUPRA BORN VZ supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the CUPRA BORN VZ.
+You can choose between two sound systems for the CUPRA BORN VZ:

-- **Sound system:**: This system features five speakers and delivers a maximum output of 140 watts.
+- **Sound system:**: Features five speakers and delivers a maximum output of 140 watts.
-- **Beats Audio:**: This system features nine speakers and delivers a maximum output of 395 watts.
+- **Beats Audio:**: Features nine speakers and delivers a maximum output of 395 watts.

 Additionally, the model includes 4 USB-C connections as standard.